stephen-bunn/torvend/docs/source/command-line.rst

 Command Line
 ============

-Here is a autodoc built refernce of the current state of torvend
+| Here is a autodoc built refernce of the current state of torvend.
+| *Please ignore the garbled text below.*

 .. click:: torvend:cli